 - (a) The required fault clearance time for faults on Network Operator and Non-Embedded Customer equipment directly connected to the National Electricity Transmission System, and for faults on the National Electricity Transmission System directly connected to the Network Operator's or Non-Embedded Customer's equipment, from fault inception to the circuit breaker arc extinction, shall be set out in each Bilateral Agreement.
-The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified below:
+The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified in (i), (ii) and (iii) below:

 - (i) 80ms at 400kV

 - (ii) 100ms at 275kV

 - (iii) 120ms at 132kV and below

-but this shall not prevent the GB Code Existing User or NGET from selecting a shorter fault clearance time on its own Plant and Apparatus provided Discrimination is achieved.
+but this shall not prevent the GB Code User or the Relevant Transmission Licensee from selecting a shorter fault clearance time on its own Plant and Apparatus provided Discrimination is achieved.

-For the purpose of establishing the Protection requirements in accordance with CC.6.2.3.1.1 only, the point of connection of the Network Operator or Non-Embedded Customer equipment to the National Electricity Transmission System shall be deemed to be the low voltage busbars at a Grid Supply Point, irrespective of the ownership of the equipment at the Grid Supply Point.
+For the purpose of establishing the Protection requirements in accordance with CC.6.2.3.1.1 only, the point of connection of the Network Operator or Non-Embedded Customer equipment to the National Electricity Transmission System shall be deemed to be the low voltage busbars at a GB Grid Supply Point, irrespective of the ownership of the equipment at the GB Grid Supply Point.

 A longer fault clearance time may be specified in the Bilateral Agreement for faults on the National Electricity Transmission System.
-A longer fault clearance time for faults on the Network Operator and Non-Embedded Customers equipment may be agreed with NGET in accordance with the terms of the Bilateral Agreement but only if System requirements in NGET's view permit.
+A longer fault clearance time for faults on the Network Operator and Non-Embedded Customers equipment may be agreed with The Company in accordance with the terms of the Bilateral Agreement but only if System requirements in The Company's view permit.
 The probability that the fault clearance time stated in the Bilateral Agreement will be exceeded by any given fault must be less than 2%.

-- (b) (i) For the event of failure of the Protection systems provided to meet the above fault clearance time requirements, Back-Up Protection shall be provided by the Network Operator or Non-Embedded Customer as the case may be. - (ii) NGET will also provide Back-Up Protection, which will result in a fault clearance time longer than that specified for the Network Operator or Non-Embedded Customer Back-Up Protection so as to provide Discrimination. - (iii) For connections with the National Electricity Transmission System at 132kV and below, it is normally required that the Back-Up Protection on the National Electricity Transmission System shall discriminate with the Network Operator or Non-Embedded Customer's Back-Up Protection. - (iv) For connections with the National Electricity Transmission System at 400kV or 275kV, the Back-Up Protection will be provided by the Network Operator or Non-Embedded Customer, as the case may be, with a fault clearance time not
+- (b) (i) For the event of failure of the Protection systems provided to meet the above fault clearance time requirements, Back-Up Protection shall be provided by the Network Operator or Non-Embedded Customer as the case may be. - (ii) The Relevant Transmission Licensee will also provide Back-Up Protection, which will result in a fault clearance time longer than that specified for the Network Operator or Non-Embedded Customer Back-Up Protection so as to provide Discrimination. - (iii) For connections with the National Electricity Transmission System at 132kV and below, it is normally required that the Back-Up Protection on the National Electricity Transmission System shall discriminate with the Network Operator or Non-Embedded Customer's Back-Up Protection. - (iv) For connections with the National Electricity Transmission System at 400kV or 275kV, the Back-Up Protection will be provided by the Network Operator or Non-Embedded Customer, as the case may be, with a fault clearance time not longer than 300ms for faults on the Network Operator's or Non-Embedded Customer's Apparatus. - (v) Such Protection will also be required to withstand, without tripping, the loading incurred during the clearance of a fault on the National Electricity Transmission System by